layou233/ZBProxy/README.md

 Since ZBProxy 3.0, users are allowed to set the listening port and forwarding destination through the automatically generated JSON configuration file, including choosing whether to enable the hostname rewriting function and a series of surprise functions.
 At the first startup, **a JSON configuration file** is **automatically generated**, which contains a preset Hypixel forwarding configuration, so users can still build forwarding services in only one step like old versions, but reasonable use of the configuration file can help users explore more possibilities of ZBProxy.
 Including but not limited to quickly setting up an ordinary and efficient reverse proxy.
-If you are just new in here, you can view the **[ZBProxy Document](https://zbchecker.ml/doc/ZBProxy)** to learn about how to unlock the power of ZBProxy through configuration.
+If you are just new in here, you can view the **[ZBProxy Document](https://launium.com/doc/ZBProxy)** to learn about how to unlock the power of ZBProxy through configuration.

 ## Are there any other ways to improve my games?
 Generally speaking, Linux-based operating environments have more room for optimization.
 ZBProxy supports **Zero Copy** technology on Linux, which can *reduce memory usage **by one time**, save **a lot of** CPU processing, and reduce **network latency***.
 When users set `Flow` to `auto` or `linux-zerocopy` on their `Service` configuration, this technology will be automatically adopted in due course.
-If you are running ZBProxy on a Linux-based system, you can go to **[ZBProxy Document](https://zbchecker.ml/doc/ZBProxy)** to view **tips for optimizing network settings**.
+If you are running ZBProxy on a Linux-based system, you can go to **[ZBProxy Document](https://launium.com/doc/ZBProxy)** to view **tips for optimizing network settings**.

 ## TODO List
-1. Some functions is still not implemented.
+1. Some functions are still not implemented.

 ## Sponsor
 [![JetBrains logo](https://resources.jetbrains.com/storage/products/company/brand/logos/jb_beam.svg)](https://www.jetbrains.com/?from=ZBProxy)